ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 ### RO-Crate JSON-LD Media type

-The [media type][RFC 6838] for `ro-crate-metadata.jsonld` will, when following this specification, comply with the [flattened/compacted JSON-LD profiles](https://www.w3.org/TR/json-ld/#application-ld-json) as well as `https://w3id.org/ro/crate`, which may be indicated in a [HTTP response](https://tools.ietf.org/html/rfc7231#section-3.1.1.5) as:
+The [media type][RFC 6838] for `ro-crate-metadata.json` will, when following this specification, comply with the [flattened/compacted JSON-LD profiles](https://www.w3.org/TR/json-ld/#application-ld-json) as well as `https://w3id.org/ro/crate`, which may be indicated in a [HTTP response](https://tools.ietf.org/html/rfc7231#section-3.1.1.5) as:

 ```http